Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: Multi-messengers of high-density nuclear symmetry energy from heavy-ion collisions

-In principle, model independent conclusions can only be drawn when all the uncertainties regarding both nuclear in-medium effects and transport model simulations of heavy-ion collisions at intermediate energies are much more thoroughly understood.
+In principle, model-independent conclusions can only be drawn when all the uncertainties regarding both nuclear in-medium effects and transport model simulations of heavy-ion collisions at intermediate energies are much more thoroughly understood.
 In practice, the history of heavy-ion physics indicates that this is necessarily a long process.
-Then, is it really hopeless to learn anything useful anytime soon about the high-density symmetry energy from pions or in general any observable in heavy-ion collisions?
-While we might be biased, our own answer to this question is definitely no. While there are indeed many unquantified uncertainties and it is difficult to analyze heavy-ion reaction data without using a complicated dynamical model, it is probably still much easier than detecting and analyzing gravitational waves from occasionally happening neutron star mergers somewhere in space.
-While we are not sure if it is fair to compare the analysis of pion production in heavy-ion collisions with inferring the tidal deformability of neutron stars from gravitational waves, it is known that especially the lower limit of the tidal deformability or radii of neutron stars from GW170817 is extremely model, assumption and prior dependent, see, e.g., Ref. \cite{Tide-NS} for detailed discussions.
-To our best knowledge, the uncertainties, assumptions and difficulties involved in understanding observables from heavy-ion collisions are not more than those involved in understanding neutron star mergers.
-We should thus remain hopeful!
+Then, is it really hopeless to learn anything useful anytime soon about the high-density symmetry energy from pions or generally any observable in heavy-ion collisions?